Personal profile page

-Academic Referee for peer-reviewed international journals (since 2000): Acta Politica, American Sociological Review, Citizenship Studies, C&M Working Paper Series, Comparative Migration Studies, Comparative Political Studies, European Journal of Political Research, European Integration Online Papers, European Union Politics, International Journal for Comparative Sociology, International Migration, International Migration Review, Journal of Common Market Studies, Journal of Conflict Resolution, Journal of Ethnic and Migration Studies, Journal of European Integration, Journal of European Public Policy, Journal of European Social Policy, Journal of Immigrant & Refugee Studies, Journal of International Migration and Integration, Journal of Public Policy, Living Reviews in European Governance, New Political Economy, Policy Studies Journal, Political Research Quarterly, Political Studies, Public Administration, Public Administration Quarterly, Quality & Quantity, Res Publica, Sociological Methods & Research, South European Society & Politics, West European Politics.
+Academic Referee for peer-reviewed international journals: Acta Politica, American Sociological Review, Austrian Journal of Political Science, Citizenship Studies, C&M Working Paper Series, Comparative Migration Studies, Comparative Political Studies, European Journal of Political Research, European Integration Online Papers, European Political Science Review, European Union Politics, International Journal for Comparative Sociology, International Migration, International Migration Review, International Political Science Review, Journal of Common Market Studies, Journal of Conflict Resolution, Journal of Ethnic and Migration Studies, Journal of European Integration, Journal of European Public Policy, Journal of European Social Policy, Journal of Immigrant & Refugee Studies, Journal of International Migration and Integration, Journal of Public Policy, Living Reviews in European Governance, New Political Economy, Policy Studies Journal, Political Research Quarterly, Political Studies, Public Administration, Public Administration Quarterly, Quality & Quantity, Res Publica, Sociological Methods & Research, South European Society & Politics, West European Politics (since 2000)

 External Reviewer for IMISCOE Maria Ioannis Baganha Dissertation Award for the best dissertation in the field of migration, integration and social cohesion in Europe.

 External Reviewer of book manuscripts for Palgrave Macmillan, Oxford University Press, Amsterdam University Press.